camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ### Authentication Request

 It is RECOMMENDED that signed authentication requests be used, as specified by [OIDC CIBA Core](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#signed_auth_request).
+Therefore, the authorization server MUST support the handling of signed authentication requests.
 The same key MAY be used for signing the authentication request as is used for [client authentication](#client-authentication).

 CIBA allows the client to use login_hint_token, id_token_hint or login_hint as a hint in the authentication request.
 This CAMARA profile makes the login_hint parameter REQUIRED.
 The client SHALL specify login_hint (and only login_hint) in the authentication request when using CIBA in a CAMARA context.